Dennis Rodman May Be Part Of North Korea Summit In Singapore, Speculates The ‘New York Post’

 — USA TODAY (@USATODAY) June 6, 2018

-Rodman wanted to visit Kim Jong Un as part of a “peace envoy,” because tensions were running extremely high between North Korea and the US due to the death of Otto Warmbier.
+Rodman wanted to visit Kim Jong Un as part of a “peace envoy,” because tensions were running extremely high between North Korea and the U.S. due to the death of Otto Warmbier.
 He’s also previously said that he’s tried telling Trump what Kim wants from him, according to USA Today.

 “I’ve been trying to tell Donald since day one: ‘Come talk to me, man … I’ll tell you what the Marshal wants more than anything … It’s not even that much.”